California could legalize psychedelic therapy after rejecting ‘magic mushroom’ decriminalization

 The California Coalition for Psychedelic Safety and Education, which opposed the measure to decriminalize psychedelics last year, also joined to support the bipartisan bill this year.
 Susan Sagy, executive director of the group, called it an approach “that balances the potential benefits of therapeutic treatment with the potential risks to public health.”

 Proponents of the bill anticipate it would take 18 to 24 months to implement the program if the bill becomes law.
-The bill would also create an education program to help reduce the stigma around psychedelics.
+The bill would also create an education program focused on harm reduction and the potential adverse effects of psychedelics.

 By TRÂN NGUYỄN

-Note: This story has been corrected to say the education program would focus on harm reduction and adverse effects of psychedelics, not reducing stigma around their use.